OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

   - ISO 27002 has no control for this, except for Monitoring (covered in Controls for threats through use)
   - Not covered yet in ISO/IEC standards

-### 2.4.1.
-Denial of model service due to inconsistent data or a sponge example

-A denial of service could be caused by input data with an inappropriate format, and causing malfunctioning of the model or its input logic.
-A _sponge attack_ provides input that is designed to increase the computation time of the model, potentially causing a denial of service.